advincze/gotmpl/README.md

 gotmpl
 ======

-gotmpl is asmall utility to execute go templates on the command line via files, aguments or stdin
+gotmpl is asmall utility to execute go templates with json data on the command line via files, aguments or stdin

     go get github.com/advincze/gotmpl